From Cusco to Lake Titicaca - Aboard the Belmond Andean Explorer

 The train runs for long durations, so it can be complicated to schedule it into your itinerary since it departs once a week from each location.

 From Cusco (to Puno/Arequipa) the train departs every Thursday, while from Arequipa (to Puno/Cusco) it’s every Saturday and from Puno to Cusco it’s every Wednesday.
+This is the two-week itinerary I followed that worked for the train schedule.

 Is There a Dress Code?